Fulfillment of MD degree requirements

 Given the clinical nature of our programs, time may be needed to create and implement accommodations.
 Accommodations are never retroactive; therefore, timely requests are essential and encouraged.

-To learn more about accommodations at RUSH University please contact:
+To learn more about accommodations at Rush University please contact:

 Marie Lusk, MBA, MSW, LSW